mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Custom rendering

-If the column you are aggregating from have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide whether you want to render your custom UI for it.
+If the column you are aggregating from have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.

-This objects contains a `hasCellUnit` which lets you know if the current aggregation has the same unit as the rest of this column's data (for instance, if your column is in `$`, does the aggregated value is also in `$` or is it unit-less)
+This objects contains a `hasCellUnit` which informs you if the current aggregation has the same unit as the rest of this column's data (for instance, if your column is in `$`, does the aggregated value is also in `$` or is it unit-less ?)

 In the example below, you can see that all the aggregation function are rendered with the rating UI except the `size` one because it is not a valid rating.